PyCSP3: Modeling Combinatorial Constrained Problems in Python: Academic Problems

 Note how the parameter $n$ is given by the value of the predefined \p3 variable \nn{data}.
 This is because there is only one parameter here; later, we shall see that for more than one parameter, \nn{data} is given under the form of a tuple.
-The \gb{intension} constraints are given by a comprehension list (actually a generator, since brackets are omitted here although we could have inserted them).
-There is a constraint for any pair $(i,j)$ such that $0 \leq i < j < n$.
-Here, for iterating over such pairs, we use the (automatically imported) function \nn{combinations} from package \nn{itertools}.
-Instead, we could have written :
+In our model, there is a constraint for any pair $(i,j)$ such that $0 \leq i < j < n$.
+Note that when expressions are logically combined (here, with the operator '\&'), we need to put them between parentheses.

+For iterating over pairs of indexes, we can use the (slightly extended) function \nn{combinations} from package \nn{itertools}, as follows: